ishanku/MedicareDataAnalysisProject/README-Roopa.md

            4. Patient experience national compare
            5. Readmission national compare

-   vi.
-Cleaning of the dataset:
+   ## Cleaning of the dataset:
    1. The columns in the consolidated dataset had "Not Available" values and the rows containing these values were deleted.
    2. Column names were shortened to exclude the string "national compare" which is redundant among all columns

-   vii.
-Hospital Overall Ratings dataset:
+   ## Hospital Overall Ratings dataset:
    1. Created another dataframe extracting the column "Hospital Overall Rating" from the file object.
    2. Cleaned the dataset to exclude "Not available" values
    3. Extracted the count of number of hospitals under each Rank category using seriesRatings.str.count()
    4. Created a Ranking_df with the counts of each rank.

-   ix.
-Extracted the count of number of hospitals scored for each of the five measure parameter under the below categories:
+   - Extracted the count of number of hospitals scored for each of the five measure parameter under the below categories:

            1. Above the national average
            2. Below the national average
            3. Same as the national average

-   x.
-Create a 5x3 dataframe (Count_summary_df) with the count values under each category for all five parameters.
+   - Create a 5x3 dataframe (Count_summary_df) with the count values under each category for all five parameters.

+   ## Plotting the summarized data
-   xi.
-Pie Plots displaying the summarized information on hospital ranking parameters
+   - Pie Plots displaying the summarized information on hospital ranking parameters

            <Pie Plot image>

-   xii.
-Stacked bar plots displaying the number of hospitals categorized as above, below and same as national average.
+   - Stacked bar plots displaying the number of hospitals categorized as above, below and same as national average.

            <Stacked Bar plot>

-   xiii.
-Bar plot displaying under the number of hospitals ranked overall.
+   - Bar plot displaying under the number of hospitals ranked overall.

            <Ranking Bar plot>